fg6/YeastStrainsStudy/README.md

 If everything looks ok and there are no warnings, you can clean up the data folders, deleting every intermediate files and folders:

         $ ./launchme.sh clean <strain>

-	Warning!! please notice that to run Nanopolish the original fast5 folders are needed for s288c, if you clean data for the s288c strain, you will not be able to run Nanopolish until you have redownloaded the data with ./launchme.sh download s288c .
-It is ok to clean up the other strain data.
+	Warning!! please notice that to run Nanopolish the original fast5 folders are needed for s288c, if you clean data for the s288c strain, you will not be able to run Nanopolish until you download again the fast5 data with ./launchme.sh download s288c.
+		It is ok to clean up the other strain data, as Nanopolish is only run on s288c.

 #### Disk space required: